 Diagnostic tests will be necessary and will include:

-- Baseline tests: Biochemical profile, complete blood count, and urinalysis which will evaluate liver and kidney function as well as the hydration status of your cat.
-The complete blood count evaluates the cellular components of blood and determines the number, size, and shape of the red blood cells.
+- Baseline tests: Biochemical profile, complete blood count, and urinalysis, which will evaluate liver and kidney function as well as the hydration status of your cat.
+Complete blood count evaluates the cellular components of blood and determines the number, size, and shape of the red blood cells.

 - Check blood pressure – This is a simple procedure similar to the blood pressure test humans have.